Nycto-os/Night-Manager/README.md

 - [ ] **Issue 6**: Show a warning when installing from AUR.
 - [ ] **Issue 7**: Add package search functionality (e.g., via `yay -Ss`).

+### Contact
+6366250274 for any queries or assistance
 ### Contributing

 We welcome contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.